AmirL/aws-pulumi-lambda/README.md

     } '
   ```

-  - API url will be printed by Pulumi after the stack is deployed.
   - JWT token for the test can be obtained from the Auth0 dashboard, under the "Test" tab of the API.

 ## Diagram: